 To restore items, select these, right-click on a selected item and click Restore.
 The items will be restored to the location they were deleted from and they will disappear from Recycle Bin.

-To restore all items, click Restore all items in Common Tasks pane (Windows XP), on Toolbar (Windows Vista and 7) or Manage tab of Ribbon (Windows 8).
+To restore all items, click Restore all items in Common Tasks pane (Windows XP), on Toolbar (Windows Vista and 7) or Manage tab of Ribbon (Windows 8 and 8.1).
 This command is visible only if no items are selected.

 Alternatively, use keyboard shortcut CTRL+A to select all items.
 In Windows XP, open File menu and click Restore.
 In Windows Vista and 7, click the Restore the selected items button on Toolbar.
-In Windows 8, the command is available on Manage tab of Ribbon.
+In Windows 8 and 8.1, the command is available on Manage tab of Ribbon.